Librarian, Genealogy Team

 It provides a simple six-step guide to beginning your family history and lists the essential Victorian records and resources that may help you with your research.

 The guide also includes a selection of resources for other Australian states and territories.
-For detailed research queries please talk to the staff in the Library's Genealogy Centre, or research your topic further by using the library catalogue and eResources.
+For detailed research queries please talk to the staff in the Library's Family History and Newspaper Room, or research your topic further by using the library catalogue and eResources.

 The six steps